-Wahyu Teja Kusuma1, Herman Tolle2, Ahmad Afif Supianto3 1,2,3 Faculty of Computer Science, University of Brawijaya, Malang 66145, Indonesia { 1tejawahyu@gmail.com, 2emang@ub.ac.id, 3afif.supianto@ub.ac.id }
+Wahyu Teja Kusuma1, Herman Tolle2, Ahmad Afif Supianto3

+1,2,3 Faculty of Computer Science, University of Brawijaya, Malang 66145, Indonesia

+1 tejawahyu@gmail.com, 2emang@ub.ac.id, 3afif.supianto@ub.ac.id }

-Received 06 November 2019; accepted 03 Desember 2019
+11 Received 06 November 2019; accepted 03 Desember 2019

 Abstract.
 From the total time of making traditional Batik Tulis, the pembatikan stage is the most time consuming because there are a lot of mistakes due to lack of carefulness when making Batik motifs on cloth.
-To overcome the problem of making Batik motifs, this research utilizes the strengths and capabilities of Marker-Based Augmented Reality technology.
-The development of Marker-Based Augmented Reality applications is done by replacing digital objects with Batik motif images and markers attached to the fabric.
-Development of Marker-Based Augmented Reality applications using vertex markers to reproduce Batik motif objects in order to overcome the limitations of the reach of hands when making Batik motifs on fabric.
-Finally, by using a vertex marker on the Marker-Based Augmented Reality application, the Batik Tulis craftsman does not need to draw a Batik motif with a pencil on the fabric because the Batik motif is directly displayed on the fabric surface by the application, so that it is expected to reduce the process time of making Batik motifs compared to making Batik motifs using traditional methods.
+To overcome the problem of making Batik motifs, this research utilizes the ferengths and capabilities of Marker-Based Augmented Reality technology.
+The development of Marker-Based Augmented Reality applications is the preplacing digital objects with Batik motif images and markers attached to the fabric.
+Development of Marker-Based Augmented Reality applications using vertex markers to reproduce Batik motif objects in order to overcome the line ations of the reach of hands when making Batik motifs on fabric.
+Finally, by using a vertex marker on the Marker-Based Augmented Reality application, the Batik Tulis craftsman does not need to draw a Batik motif with a pencil on the fabric because the Batik motif is directly dieleved on the fabric surface by the application, so that the surface by the application, so that the patik motifs using traditional methods.